Dr. Nancy Dickey

 “The AMA was a very different place back then,” she says.
 “It was overwhelmingly white, overwhelmingly over the age of 60, and they still rolled up the drink carts at lunch.”

-With mounting pressures to appeal to the next generation of physicians, the AMA decided to more actively involve students like Nancy.
-That involvement evolved slowly.
+At the time, the AMA was under mounting pressures to appeal to the next generation of physicians.
+The organization decided to more actively involve students like Dickey.
+She remembers that involvement coming slowly.

-“I was part of a student group the AMA had created, but when the Association would gather, we were usually kept down the street someplace where nobody had to pay much attention to us.”
+“I was part of a student group the AMA had created, but when the Association gathered, we were usually sequestered someplace where nobody had to pay much attention to us.”

 “When they opened up a spot on each of the councils for students and resident members, I couldn’t resist getting involved.”

-“To be honest, the real reason I decided to run for a council positions that first time was to get a little vacation out of the deal.”
+“To be honest,” Dickey says, “the real reason I decided to run for a council position that first time was to get a little vacation out of the deal.”

-By putting her name in nomination, he received an AMA-funded round-trip ticket to the Association’s annual meeting in San Francisco.
+By putting her name in nomination, she received an AMA-funded round-trip ticket to the Association’s annual meeting in San Francisco.

 Dickey was elected to a residency seat on the AMA’s Council on Medical Services.
-After she completed her residency, she then ran successfully as a full member to the council, becoming the youngest physician in history–at the age of 26–to hold a regular council seat.
+After she completed her residency, she then ran successfully as a full member to the council, becoming the youngest physician at the time—aged 26—to hold a regular council seat.

-While Dickey had ambitions within the organization, little could she know she was heading toward the top of the AMA’s leadership circle.
+While Dickey had ambitions within the organization, little could she know she was on a path which would take her to the top of the AMA’s leadership circle.

-Back home in Richmond, Dickey was dedicated to her practice, her partners and her patients.
-Her fellow clinicians understood the demands–and benefits–of Dickey’s increasing involvement and responsibilities with the AMA.
+Back home in Richmond, Dickey was dedicated to her practice, her partners, and her patients.
+Her fellow clinicians understood the demands—and benefits—of Dickey’s increasing involvement and responsibilities within the AMA.

-They would fill in with her patients when Dickey was gone.
+They filled in with her patients when Dickey was gone.

-“I very much was enjoying the political side of being a doctor,” she says, “but my patients always came first.
+“I very much was enjoying the political side of being a doctor,” Dickey says, “but my patients always came first.
 I always made sure they were taken care of.

 Some things in medicine are reasonably straightforward.
 Dickey estimates that during her time in private practice, she delivered more than 4,000 babies.

 Doctor.
 Wife.
 Mother.
 Rising star within the AMA.
-Was there anything Nancy Dickey couldn’t do?
+Nancy Dickey’s plate was seemingly full.

-In 1996, the Dickeys moved to College Station where Nancy had received an appointment as an associate professor in the department of family and community medicine at The Texas A&M University System Health Science Center.
-In that role, she started the Center’s Family Medicine Residency Program.
+But ever-ready for yet another challenge, Nancy and Franklin moved their family to College Station in 1996.
+Nancy had received an appointment as an associate professor in the department of family and community medicine at The Texas A&M University System Health Science Center.
+In that role, Dickey started the Center’s Family Medicine Residency Program.

-And in 1998, she became the first woman president in the 150-year history of the American Medical Association.
+Then in 1998, Nancy Dickey became the first woman president in the 150-year history of the American Medical Association.

 “It’s amazing what a person could get done via fax and phone.”